A 48-Hour Guide to Bath, Somerset

 For all the Jane Austen fans out there (including me!), The Jane Austen Centre is a must.
 Dive into the life of one of England’s most beloved authors.
 Bath significantly influenced Austen’s work, and the centre offers interactive exhibits, period costumes (and bonnets to try on for some fun dress up!), and a lovely tearoom to experience the world where she lived with her family.
 There’s a fascinating 20-minute talk about the family tree and a little gift shop.
 All the staff are dressed up and speak like characters from her books, Mr Wickham was particularly dashing and caught our eye!
 Allow at least 90 minutes.

 A short walk away is The Royal Crescent, an iconic, sweeping Georgian terrace of 30 houses that forms a graceful curve overlooking Royal Victoria Park.
 Built between 1767 and 1774 by architect John Wood the Younger, it is one of the finest examples of Georgian architecture in the UK.
 It offers a glimpse into the grandeur of 18th-century aristocratic life.
-Today, it remains a famous landmark and includes a luxury hotel, The Royal Crescent Hotel & Spa, and No. 1 Royal Crescent Museum recreates the life of Bath’s high society in the late 1700s.
+Today, it remains a famous landmark and includes a luxury hotel, The Royal Crescent Hotel & Spa, and No. 1 Royal Crescent Museum, which recreates the life of Bath’s high society in the late 1700s.
 The only irritating thing about the museum was the audio played in each room.
 Maybe I was getting old?

 It was time to head back to our hotel to get changed for drinks at Brasserie Beau.
 Located on South Parade in Bath, it is a chic and contemporary brasserie known for its stylish ambience and inventive French-inspired menu.
 Set in an elegant, modern space, it offers a selection of seasonal dishes, fine wines, and expertly crafted cocktails.
 We then headed to friends for supper at their home.